-The Department of Art History is an all-encompassing field that opens a rich world of possibilities for the graduate.
-Art History students investigate every facet of humanity’s relationship to the world: how we perceive, participate in, and represent our physical, social, religious, philosophical, political, and artistic environments.
+Art History is an all-encompassing field that opens a rich world of possibilities for the graduate.
+Our students investigate every facet of humanity’s relationship to the world: how we perceive, participate in, and represent our physical, social, religious, philosophical, political, and artistic environments.
 Faculty members teach in the fields of Ancient (Department of Classics), Medieval: East and West, Renaissance and Baroque: North and South, Modern: American and European, Pre-Columbian and Colonial art and architectural history.
 The study of Art History is a passion that leads to serious opportunities.
 With intense training in visual interpretation, critical thinking, and artful communication, FSU Art History students are highly valued by programs in law, medicine, museums, education, business, non-profits, entertainment, and politics.

 Our undergraduate program offers a BA in Art History and students are broadly educated in the history of art and introduced to a wide variety of cultures from around the world and throughout history.
 We provide a rigorous training in visual analysis and encourage our students to hone their skills in critical thinking and writing.
 A degree in Art History fully prepares any student for graduate school or a career in the arts.